rsyslog/rsyslog/source/messageparser.rst

 parsers can be added without modifying the rsyslog core, even without contributing something back to the project.

 But that doesn't answer what a message parser really is.
-What does it mean to "parse a message" and, maybe more importantly, what is a message?
+What does ist mean to "parse a message" and, maybe more importantly, what is a message?
 To answer these questions correctly, we need to dig down into the relevant standards. `RFC5424 <http://tools.ietf.org/html/rfc5424>`_